carolinetwyman/NoteTaker/README.md

 ## Description
 This is an app that allows you to take notes, and save them in one place.

-First, add a title in your note, this will appear when saved.
+First, add a title in your note, the title is what will appear when saved.

 ![project image](./imgs/typeInTitle.png)